waterstreamio/waterstream-bridge-demo/README.md

 Waterstream Bridge Demo
 =======================

 This demo is based on [Waterstream Bridge Mode](https://docs.waterstream.io/release/bridge.html) feature and aims to show its capabilities and possible applications.
+See [bridgedemo.waterstream.io](https://bridgedemo.waterstream.io/), for the live demo.

 ## Demo configuration